-Partners: City staff and Jackson County Housing Authority
+Partners: City Staff and Local Non-Profit Housing Developers

-Implementation Strategy 2.1c: Evaluate policies to encourage the development of accessory dwelling units ("granny flats") on existing and proposed lots to provide a source of affordable housing, such as standardizing the development standards rather than requiring a hearing to process development applications for an accessory dwelling unit or developing systems development charges for accessory dwelling units that scale with the size of the unit.
+Implementation Strategy 2.1c: Revise ordinances to encourage the development of accessory dwelling units or other similar small scale dwellings on existing and proposed lots to provide a source of affordable housing, such as standardizing the development review process rather than requiring a public hearing.

-Implementation Steps: (1) Work with Planning Commission to develop standards and streamline the process for developing accessory dwelling units in Talent and (2) adopt the revised policies through a public process.
+Implementation Steps: (1) Develop standards and streamline the review process for developing accessory dwelling units or other similar small scale dwellings in Talent and (2) adopt the revised regulations through a public process.